Golden Globe nominations announced for 2024 awards

 The current eligibility period for consideration runs from Jan.
 1 to Dec.
 31, meaning films and series released within that timeframe qualify.

-Here are this year's Golden Globes nominees — please check back for updates:
+Here is the list of this year's Golden Globes nominees — please check back for updates:

 Best Performance by an Actor in a Television Series – Drama